Botan seeks to be a broadly applicable library that can be used to implement a range of secure distributed systems.

 Performance.
 Botan does not in every case strive to be faster than every other software implementation, but performance should be competitive and over time new optimizations are identified and applied.

 Support whatever I/O mechanism the application wants.
 Allow the application to control all aspects of how the network is contacted, and ensure the API makes asynchronous operations easy to handle.
 This both insulates Botan from system-specific details and allows the application to use whatever networking style they please.

 Portability to modern systems.
 Botan does not run everywhere, and we actually do not want it to (see non-goals below).
 But we do want it to run on anything that someone is deploying new applications on.
-That includes both major platforms like Windows, Linux, Android and iOS, and also promising new systems such as IncludeOS and Fuchsia.
+That includes both major platforms like Windows, Linux, Android and iOS, and also promising new systems such as Fuchsia.